 Southwest Connecticut Reliability Project

-These infrastructure improvements will strengthen the electrical system and ensure that our customers have reliable power to meet their energy needs, both today and in the future.
+These improvements will strengthen the electric system and provide customers with the reliable power they need, both today and in the future.

 - Route length: Approximately 3.4 miles

 - Line voltage: 115,000-volt (115-kV) overhead transmission line